 An assortment of sweets and biscuits can cost Kshs.
 2,000 at wholesale prices.
 It’s one of the simplest small businesses to start.

 8. Selling Soft Drinks (Sodas and Juices)

 As for juices, you can opt to move them around.
 Get a box or bucket and arrange them neatly.
 There are many brands of ready-to-drink juices in the market.
-At wholesale price, get them at Kshs.
-15 and above then sell at a retail price.
+At the wholesale price, get them at Kshs.
+15 and above, then sell at a retail price.
 Wholesale prices vary depending on brand and quantity.

 9. Selling Assorted Wears